 Required format Principal applicant Spouse Dependent child 4.5.
-Previous stay in Québec As a temporary worker or foreign student: - Work permit or study permit or exemption under existing regulations - Proof of employment or internship (attestation of employment or internship) or proof of studies (attestation from the education institution and transcript) As a visitor only: - Visitor's authorization (other than for work or studies, where applicable) - Visa, where applicable - Passport stamps or airplane tickets Photocopy N/A Required format Principal applicant Spouse Dependent child 4.6.
-Family in Québec Document attesting to your kinship tie (family booklet or act of birth of the family member who resides in Québec) and Two of the following documents concerning this person: Latest notice of assessment for provincial or federal income tax; A property tax bill (if the person is a property owner); A recent lease (if the person is a tenant); Most recent electricity, gas, telephone or Internet service bill. and His or her Canadian passport, citizenship certificate or permanent resident card Photocopy N/A
+Previous stay in Québec As a temporary worker or foreign student: - Work permit or study permit or proof of exemption under existing regulations - Attestation of employment or internship or proof of studies (attestation from the education institution and transcript) As a visitor (business or tourism): - Visitor's authorization (other than for work or studies), where applicable - Visa, where applicable - Passport stamps or airplane tickets Photocopy N/A 4.6.
+Family in Québec Act or certificate of birth of the family member domiciled in Québec and valid Québec health insurance card and valid Canadian passport, citizenship certificate or permanent resident card (front and back) Photocopy N/A